Skip to main content

 Version: Next

-React UI Animate makes it simple to create smooth, performant animations and interactive gestures in React applications.
+Welcome to React UI Animate!
+This library makes it incredibly simple to create smooth, performant animations and interactive gestures in your React applications.
+Whether you're building a simple fade-in effect or complex gesture-based interactions, React UI Animate provides the tools you need.

 Prerequisites

-If you're new to these, we recommend learning their fundamentals first.
+If you're new to React hooks, we recommend checking out the React documentation first.

 Installation

-React UI Animate works with React 16.8+ (hooks required).
+React UI Animate requires React 16.8+ (hooks support is required).

 npm install react-ui-animate@next